-3 The Model
+3 Model

 Our framework extends the canonical open economy model of tradable and non-tradable sectors (Schmitt-Grohé and Uribe, 2017, Ch.
-8) by introducing a commodity sector, as in Kulish and Rees (2017), and embedding equilibrium unemployment.
-The small domestic economy trades with the rest of the world and it is composed of four intermediate-goods producing sectors whose products are sold to final-goods producers to manufacture final consumption and investment goods that are purchased by households.
+8) by introducing a commodity sector, as in Kulish and Rees (2017), and embedding unemployment due to labor market frictions.
+The small domestic economy trades with the rest of the world and it is composed of four intermediate-goods producing sectors whose products make up the final consumption and investment bundles.
 Households earn income from supplying labor and renting capital to intermediate-goods producing firms.
-Labor markets entail search and matching frictions that generate equilibrium unemployment, and the unemployed workers optimally search for jobs across sectors.
+Labor markets entail search and matching frictions that generate equilibrium unemployment, and the unemployed workers search for jobs across sectors.

 Structural change originates from three distinct forces, the slow-moving and anticipated increase in (i) the relative preferences of households to work in the non-tradable sector, (ii) the changes in the weights of non-tradable goods in the consumption basket, and (iii) the unanticipated and permanent change in the level and volatility of commodity export prices.
-These three forces lead households to adjust spending towards non-tradable goods and away from domestically-produced tradable goods.
-Each of the forces implies quite different labor market dynamics and the joint estimation of parameters that govern structural change and business cycle dynamics will provide empirical discipline to identify the empirically-congruous channels consistent with both secular trends and short-run fluctuations in the economy.
+These three forces lead households to adjust spending towards nontradable goods and away from domestically-produced tradable goods.
+Each of the forces implies quite different labor market dynamics and the joint estimation of parameters that govern structural change and business cycle dynamics will provide empirical discipline to identify the channels consistent with both secular trends and short-run fluctuations in the economy.